CEHS-research/Quant_I/docs/01-prep.md

 ### The Pipe `%>%` Opperator: Link Steps Togehter

-This special set of symbols *(no spaces included)* signals R to feed what preceeds it **into** what follows it.
-Its a simple idea that makes code writting in R much easier.
+This special set of symbols *(no spaces included)* signals R to feed what precedes it **into** what follows it.
+Its a simple idea that makes code writing in R much easier.

 ```r